GalaxySimAnalytics/gal3d-docs/docs/source/index.rst

-Welcome to the Gal3D documentation! `Gal3D <https://github.com/GalaxySimAnalytics/gal3d>`_ is a Python library for three-dimensional morphological modeling and analysis of simulated galaxies.
+Welcome to the Gal3D documentation! `Gal3D <https://github.com/GalaxySimAnalytics/gal3d>`_ is a Python library for three-dimensional morphological modeling of simulated galaxies.
-It is designed to quantify the 3D morphological properties of mass distributions from particle data and to help reveal how galaxy structure and morphology evolve in three dimensions.
+It measures structural properties directly from particle data, including axis ratios, orientations, center offsets, and higher-order shape features.

 Installation